Cyras117/bookbot/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, please submit a pull request.
-See `CONTRIBUTING.md` for more details.

 ## 📜 License

 This project is licensed under the MIT License - see the `LICENSE` file for details.

 ---

-Enjoy analyzing your text files with Bookbot!
-Happy coding!